Want to go camping but can’t bear to leave your best friend behind? We’ve got you covered, because we’re the same!

 2. Moonta Caravan Park, Yorke Peninsula

 Wake up beachside with your canine companion and soak up the sun and surf on the Yorke Peninsula.
-With a plethora of some of South Australia’s best beaches like Moonta Bay and Port Hughes on its doorstep, the Moonta Caravan Park is the perfect base to explore with the beach, shops, pubs and cafes just a short stroll away.
+With a plethora of some of South Australia’s best beaches like Moonta Bay and Port Hughes on its doorstep, the Moonta Bay Holiday Park is the perfect base to explore with the beach, shops, pubs and cafes just a short stroll away.
 Think long walks on snow-white sandy beaches with your precious pooch paddling in turquoise waters.
 The dog-friendly campground is free and offers drinking water as well as public toilets a two-minute walk away.

 3. Coulta Memorial Park Rest Stop, Eyre Peninsula